1945

 1942 Lockheed Lodestar 18 C56D

 priceless 2.5 inch snapshot is now enlarged to fill an entire page.
-Provenance unknown but
+Provenance is unknown, but

 likely it was taken by a TWA ground crew member.
 Miraculously, it has surfaced some